LorenzoPiu/LorenzoPiu.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher at [Université Libre de Bruxelles](https://www.ulb.be), pursuing a PhD co-supervised by [RWTH Aachen University](https://www.rwth-aachen.de/cms/~a/root/).
 My fellowship is part of the Horizon Europe MSCA program, which funds the [ENCODING](https://encoding.ulb.be) project.
-Since my master's studies, I have specialized in computational fluid dynamics, combustion, and machine learning.'
+Since my master's studies, I have specialized in computational fluid dynamics, combustion, and machine learning.

 Research
 ------